Using Multi-Day Work Orders and Repeating Work Orders

 Multi-Day Work Orders Form Usage

 A multi-day work order is a single work order that spans two or more days.
 The feature allows you to set a start date and end date.
 You have options that include skipping weekends.
 Each day can have a different start and or end time.
 Each of these can be edited or deleted without affecting the others.
-When you search for this WO, you will see just one work order.
+When you search for this type of work order, you will see just one work order.
 To edit days and techs, open the WO and click the Edit button next to the “Multi-Day WO” checkbox.

 Repeating Work Orders Form Usage